secure-device-onboard/docs/docs/iot-platform-sdk/running-the-demo.md

 This brings up the OCS, OPS, and To0Scheduler instances inside an Ubuntu-based Docker container.
 During this operation, everything under the Docker directory, including the configurations and binaries are copied into the built Docker containers.
 Only the directory 'ocs/config/db' and the file 'to0scheduler/config/redirect.properties', are configurable once the Docker container starts, to externalize the device information and values, and the TO1 OPS (owner) redirect information.
 If any changes are made to any of the files, other than the directory 'ocs/config/db' and the file 'to0scheduler/config/redirect.properties', both, the container and its image needs to be deleted and re-created again.

 !!!
 Note
-    When running the demo in a single machine, the ownership voucher must be created such that the IP address of the Rendezvous service is present, instead of 'localhost' in the Rendezvous information.
+    When running the demo in multiple machines, the ownership voucher must be created such that the IP address of the Rendezvous service is present, instead of 'localhost' in the Rendezvous information.

 ## Start the Device Simulation